 Average Funeral Costs Have Been Rising

-The sum of your final expenses depends on where you live and what type of final arrangements you want.
-Funeral costs have been gradually increasing since the 1980s.
-According to the National Funeral Directors Association (NFDA), the average funeral can cost up to $9,000 or more.
+he sum of your final expenses depends on where you live and what type of final arrangements you want.
+Funeral expenses have been gradually increasing since the 1980s.
+The average funeral can cost up to 7000$ to $10000 or more.
 It depends on whether the body is buried or cremated.

 However, many families tend to overspend on funeral costs because they often have to make on-the-spot decisions and they don’t have prior experience in funeral planning.